Deep-Bioinfo/DFLM/README.md

 genomic sequences using sequence input alone.
 This poses a potential problem.
 Sequence models tend to require a large amount of data to train effectively, and labeled genomic classification datasets can be small.
-The TFFLM approach provides a solution to this.
-TFFLM breaks training into three stages:
+The DFLM approach provides a solution to this.
+DFLM breaks training into three stages:

 1. First we train a general domain language model using unsupervised on a large unlabeled corpus hg38.
-2. We fine tune the general language model on the same TF ChIP-seq data sets to create a task specific language model
+2. We fine tune the general language model on the ChIP-seq data sets to create a task specific language model
 3. We fine tune the task specific language model for classification